TITLE 29

 § 7905.
 Office of Women’s Health.

-(a) The Office of Women’s Health is hereby established within the Division of Public Health, Delaware Health and Social Services.
+(a) The Office of Women’s Health is hereby established within the Division of Public Health, in the Department of Health and Social Services.

-(2) “Division Director,” as used in this section, means the Director of the Division of Public Health.
+(3) “Division Director” means the Director of the Division of Public Health.

 (c) The Office is established to address women’s health issues across the lifespan for the following purposes: